All Products

 • High availability group strategy

 When you use the high availability group strategy for a deployment set, the deployment set can be divided into up to seven deployment set groups.
-You can distribute multiple instances in a deployment set to different deployment set groups based on your business needs.
-Instances in different deployment set groups are strictly distributed to different physical servers.
-Instances in the same deployment set group may not be strictly distributed to different physical servers.
+You can distribute multiple ECS instances in a deployment set to different deployment set groups based on your business requirements.
+ECS instances in different deployment set groups are strictly distributed to different physical servers.
+ECS instances in the same deployment set group may not be strictly distributed to different physical servers.

 • Low latency strategy

-• If you use the low latency strategy for a deployment set, ECS instances in the deployment set that reside in each zone are deployed to the same network topology in the zone to reduce network latency.
-In this case, high availability cannot be ensured because multiple ECS instances may be scheduled to the same physical server.
+• If you use the low latency strategy for a deployment set, ECS instances in the deployment set that reside in a zone are deployed to the same network topology in the zone to reduce network latency.
+In this case, multiple ECS instances may be scheduled to the same physical server, and high availability cannot be ensured.

 • You can call the DescribeDeploymentSetSupportedInstanceTypeFamily operation and set Strategy to LowLatency to query the ECS instance families that support the low latency strategy.